-Sit back and be amazed as our new laser projectors display vividly realistic images upon a 30-meter-diameter tilted dome, allowing stargazers to travel anywhere in the universe.
+Sit back and be amazed as our new laser projectors display vividly realistic images on a 30-meter-diameter tilted dome, allowing stargazers to travel anywhere in the universe.
 Enjoy learning from scientists and astronomers who affirm young-earth creation and explain how what we see in the night sky confirms God’s Word in Genesis.

 Planetarium shows typically run several times each day (separate timed tickets are required for each viewing).
 The runtime for each show is around 23 minutes.
 Check printed daily schedule at the Creation Museum for showtimes or see our online calendar under the listing of regularly scheduled programs.
 All shows start promptly, so it is helpful to line up 15 minutes early.

 |Regular (ages 11+)||$9||$14|

 |Children (ages 5–10)||$6||$9|